mavibirdesmi/TTM/README.md

 ### 🌐 Web Application (FastAPI + React)
 A browser-based interface that works on any platform.
 Perfect for remote servers or team collaboration.

+**Features:**
+- 🌍 Access from any device on your network
+- 🔄 Connect to remote GPU servers
+- 🎨 Modern browser-based interface
+- 💾 Same powerful cut-and-drag functionality

 **Quick Start:**
 ```bash
 # Install backend dependencies